LinuxDroidMaster/Termux-Desktops/Documentation/chroot/box64droid_chroot.md

 # 📚 Index

 > [!WARNING]
-> Box64Droid is no longer being worked on! it's recommended now to either use Mobox or Winlator instead!
+> Box64Droid is no longer being worked on!
+It's recommended now to either use Mobox or Winlator instead.
 >
 ## CHROOT (🏎️ BOX64DROID)
 * 🏁 [First steps](#first-steps-chroot)